 Came the missives from the council:

-You have complained,
+You have complained,claimed things.

 Since phones are banned in school